nicocavallo/kafka-twitter-word-count/README.md

 }
 ^CConsumed 97 messages
 ```
-#### Now that we are sure our producer is working, we can go to the project's directory again, and in a new terminal, run our next process, the one that is going to split tweets into words
+#### Now that we are sure our producer is working, we can go to the project's directory again, and, in a new terminal, run our next process, the one that is going to split tweets into words

 ```
 sbt 'runMain example.TweetToWordListExample'